 4.)
 Higher Income Potential

-This could be due to several factors, including that those who serve in the military after high school enjoy a strong level of job security.
-There are more opportunities for gainful employment as a civilian, thanks to the several professional skill-building opportunities afforded to them by military service.
+In 2019, Pew Research used data compiled over forty years to create a report that suggested veteran households tend to have higher incomes and living standards.
+This could be due to several factors, including that those who serve in the United States military after high school enjoy a strong level of job security.
+There are more opportunities for gainful employment as a civilian thanks to the several professional skill-building opportunities learned through military service.

 What Are Military Benefits?